mxagar/flask_guide/flask_guide.md

 # We pass to the instantiated Flask app
 # the pages we want in the rout we like
-# Here: an index page function located in the root
+# Here: an index page or view function located in the root
 @app.route('/')
 def index():
 	# In this case, we directly return HTML code